-The Behavior Sheet is to be completed by ALL general volunteers.
-It is advisable that volunteers work in pairs, one monitoring whales and calling behaviors, the other writing them down.
+The Behavior Sheet is to be completed by general volunteers.
+It is advisable that volunteers work in pairs or small groups, one monitoring whales and calling behaviors, the other writing them down.
 Volunteers can exchange tasks.
 This activity will be conducted in half-hour increments continuously from 0800 - 1200.

 - 1. Start and stop observations precisely at the specified times on the data sheet. - 2.
 Monitor all the whales that can be seen from your position. - 3.
 The data sheet identifies various humpback whale behaviors.
 Each time a behavior is witnessed, mark the appropriate column on the data sheet with a bar.
 You may also describe what is happening in the comments section.
 Use additional sheets if necessary.
 Record the time before the description.
 At the end of each 30-minute period, total the bars under each behavior and circle that number.
 If you take a break please note your absence rather than recording a "0" count. - 4.
 Complete the visibility chart on the back of the Behavior Sheet for each time period.
+Average the hour as best as possible.